 Artificial intelligence taking off in systematic investing strategies, APAC leads global peers in adoption

-• Invesco study reveals that the artificial intelligence (AI) revolution is already underway: half of systematic investors have integrated AI into the investment process and the majority (75%) expect AI to match or exceed importance of traditional investment analysis within a decade.
+• Invesco study reveals that the artificial intelligence (AI) revolution is already underway: half of systematic investors have incorporated AI into the investment process and the majority (75%) expect AI to match or exceed importance of traditional investment analysis within a decade.

 • APAC respondents report highest use (50%) of machine learning/AI as a systematic investing methodology, versus 30% globally, 35% for North America and 12% for EMEA; investors from APAC and North America are more likely than EMEA-based investors to be using AI across the investment process.